Job no: 510095

 About UMass Cranberry Station

 The UMass Cranberry Station is seeking applicants to fill a postdoctoral research associate position in East Wareham, Massachusetts.
-The Postdoctoral Research Associate will work on Late Water (LW) research at the UMass Cranberry Station in East Wareham, Massachusetts, under the mentorship of Principal Investigator Dr. Leela S. Uppala.
+The Postdoctoral Research Associate will on water-plant dynamics in cranberry production.
+Specifically, the Research Associate will refine current models for applying irrigation for spring frost protection and summer soil moisture.
+UMass Cranberry Station in East Wareham, Massachusetts, under the mentorship of Principal Investigator Dr. Peter Jeranyama.

-- Collaborate with the PI and the extension outreach team to prepare grant reports and to generate funding renewals.
-Compile manuscripts for publication in appropriate journals and present results in regional and national meetings conferences.
+- Collaborate with the PI (Dr. Peter Jeranyama), and USDA collaborator (Dr. Casey Kennedy) and the extension outreach team to prepare grant reports and to generate funding renewals, as needed.
+Compile manuscripts for publication in appropriate journals and present results in international, regional and national conferences.

 Minimum Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

-- Ph.D. degree in Plant Pathology, Plant Sciences or Biostatistics or related field.
+- Ph.D. degree in Plant Sciences (incl.
+Horticulture and Crop Science), or Agroclimatology or Biostatistics or related field.

-- Understanding and experience in projects related to plant disease epidemiology, laboratory analysis of plant samples, statistics and published articles on the related subject matter.
+- Understanding and experience in projects related to plant science, agroclimatology, laboratory analysis of plant samples, statistics and published articles on the related subject matter.

 Physical Demands/Working Conditions

-The incumbent should feel comfortable working in inclement weather on occasion.
-The work is split between field, lab and office.
+The incumbent should feel comfortable working in inclement outdoor conditions on occasion.
+The work is split between field, lab, and office.

 Special Instructions to Applicants

 To apply, submit a cover letter, CV, and contact information for three references.
-Apply by July 13, 2021 in order to ensure priority consideration.
-Search may remain open until a suitable candidate pool has been identified.
-Questions about the position may be directed to [email protected]
+The search will remain open and applicants will continue to be reviewed until position is filled.
+Questions about the position may be directed to [email protected].

 As part of a commitment to their own multicultural community, CNS seeks an individual with a demonstrated commitment to diversity and one who will understand and embrace university initiatives and aspirations. (https://www.cns.umass.edu/diversity-equity-inclusion)